 Our attorneys have over 100 years of combined experience representing victims in personal injury cases, including dog bite and attack claims.
 We work based on a contingency fee, never charging upfront retainers or hourly fees.
 We only get paid from the compensation we recover on our client’s behalf.

-File Your Claim Within the State Deadline
+File Your Dog Bite Lawsuit Within the State Deadline

 If plaintiffs do not comply with the deadline for filing their case, they may lose the right to seek compensation.
 Under CC Art.
 3492, dog bite victims have one year from the date of their injury to file a claim against the dog’s owner.
-Hiring a dog bite lawyer in Iberia Parish could help potential plaintiffs file their cases before the prescriptive period expires.
+Hiring a dog bite lawyer in Lafayette could help potential plaintiffs file their cases before the prescriptive period expires.

 Louisiana law states that to prove the dog owner could have prevented the injuries the dog caused, the plaintiff must show the dog presented an unreasonable risk of harm.
 In most cases, this requires showing that the owner knew the dog had a history of vicious, threatening, or otherwise dangerous behavior.

-This is sometimes called the “one-bite rule” because dogs can essentially bite one person with no consequences and the owner is only liable for additional incidents.
+This is sometimes called the “one-bite rule” because dogs can essentially bite one person with no consequences, and the owner is only liable for additional incidents.
 It can be challenging to prove these cases, which could occur at an off-leash dog park, on the owner’s property, or in other locations.

 If the dog was not in a dog park or its owner’s yard when the attack occurred, the owner may be found negligent regardless of the pet’s past behavior.
 This is because Lafayette has leash laws enforced by Iberia Parish Rabies and Animal Control.
 Under these laws, owners must keep their pets leashed, contained, or under their control at all times.
 Under these circumstances, negligence occurs if: